tstrall/adage/org-structure/README.md

 - `dev`
 - `prod`

-Each OU will contain the accounts that operate within that environment.
+Each OU will contain the accounts associated with that environment.

 ---

-### 3. Create IaC Accounts Within Each OU
+### 3. Create Infrastructure Accounts Within Each OU

-For each environment, create one AWS account for deploying infrastructure and configuration:
+For each environment, create at least one AWS account to run Terraform deployments and store configuration:

 - `dev-iac`
 - `prod-iac`

-For the simplest possible bootstrap, you can start with just:
+To bootstrap with the minimal setup, you can start with:

 - One OU: `prod`
 - One account: `prod-iac`

-You can name these accounts however you like, but consistent naming helps automation.

 ---